 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Trenton is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Trenton is a city of service providers, sales and office workers, and managers.
-There are especially a lot of people living in Trenton who work in sales jobs (10.59%), management occupations (10.32%), and office and administrative support (9.65%).
+Overall, Trenton is a city of service providers, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Trenton who work in management occupations (13.13%), sales jobs (9.40%), and food service (8.49%).

 Being a small city, Trenton does not have a public transit system used by locals to get to and from work.

-The per capita income in Trenton in 2010 was $15,953, which is low income relative to Florida and the nation.
-This equates to an annual income of $63,812 for a family of four.
-Trenton also has one of the higher rates of people living in poverty in the nation, with 33.76% of its population below the federal poverty line.
+The per capita income in Trenton in 2018 was $18,972, which is low income relative to Florida and the nation.
+This equates to an annual income of $75,888 for a family of four.
+However, Trenton contains both very wealthy and poor people as well.
+Trenton also has one of the higher rates of people living in poverty in the nation, with 35.81% of its population below the federal poverty line.

 Trenton is a very ethnically-diverse city.
 The people who call Trenton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Trenton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Trenton include Irish, English, Polish, and Dutch.
+Important ancestries of people in Trenton include Irish, German, English, French, and Italian.

 The most common language spoken in Trenton is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Spanish and Italian.